Getting you justice after an accident

 You can’t plan for an accident, but even if you’re not sure who is responsible, IMS Law are here to help.

-Our specialist team will investigate your case for you, whether it’s against a local authority, retailer or individual.
+Our specialist team of accident claim solicitors in St Helens will investigate your case for you, wherever it happened and whether it’s against a local authority, retailer or individual.

-We can help you with a compensation claim for:
+Our specialist accident and injury claim solicitors in St Helens can help you with pursuing a claim for:

 - Accidents in supermarkets, shops and public spaces

 - Accidents on private property

 - Sports injuries or accidents in the gym

 - Falls due to faulty footpaths or potholes

 - Accidents involving children or injuries at school

 - Infection or allergic reaction to a tattoo or cosmetic treatment